al2wang/MSTS-TSW-Projects/CR_DF11G/README.md

 JetBrainsLogo

-Special thanks to O. Lieu for giving out an OpenSource-Licence for the development!
+Special thanks to O. Lieu for giving out an open-sourced licence for the development!

 ```
 3D Model: Train Simulator 2017;